WambiruL/akan-names/README.md

 # Contact Information
 Email me: wambirulorraine@gmail.com

-# Licence
+# License
-This project is licenced by MIT.
+This project is licensed by MIT.